Documentation

 How to Configure the Content Comparison Step

 Specify the original HTML content that will serve as the baseline for comparison.
-This can be:
+This field expects HTML-formatted content and can be:

 • A direct HTML string

-• Content retrieved from your Knowledge Base or external source
+• HTML content retrieved from your Knowledge Base or external source

 Specify the modified or updated HTML content that will be compared against the original.
-Like the original content, this can be:
+Like the original content, this field expects HTML and can be:

 • A direct HTML string